Coding Bootcamps vs. Self-Study in Bahamas: Pros and Cons

 What are the disadvantages of attending a coding bootcamp in the Bahamas?

-What are the disadvantages of self-study for learning to code in the Bahamas?
+What are the benefits of self-study for coding in the Bahamas?

-How should one choose between a coding bootcamp and self-study in the Bahamas?
+How should one choose between coding bootcamps and self-study in the Bahamas?

 You may be interested in the following topics as well: